Skip to main content

 info

-When in external frame sync mode, the black ref mode can only be set to normal.
+When in external Frame Sync Mode, the Black Reference Mode can only be set to Normal.

 tip